hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ### Shotguns
 Shotguns are the exception, they have two damage drop-off intervals, usually $\[5; 6]$ and $\[10; 12]$.
 Because the first interval starts at 5 meters it is not possible to verify the damage below 5 meters in the Shooting Range.
 Therefor I have to trust Ubisoft on the ingame shotgun damage stats for distances less than 5 meters.

-## Hit areas
+### Hit areas
 There are three body hit areas in R6S: the head, the torso and the limbs.
-The torso has a damage multiplier of 1 and therefor receives the base damage.
+The torso has a damage multiplier of $1$ and therefor receives the base damage.
 This is the value I am measuring.
 Most weapons deal infinite damage to the head.
 The only exception are shotguns which deal $150\\%$ of the base damage to the head.
 Limb damage is a bit more complicated.
 As of now I believe most weapons deal $75\\%$ of the base damage to limbs.
-However, there exists at least one exception to this rule though, Kali's CSRX 300, which deals $60\\%$ to limbs.
+However, there exists at least one exception to this rule, Kali's CSRX 300, which deals $60\\%$ to limbs.
 At some point I will test all weapon's limb damage multiplier. soon (tm).

 ## Bullets per shot - Pellet count
 This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
 For shotguns this metric is also called pellet count.